-Reading Residencies activate English Language Arts curriculum through teaching key literacy skills using theater.
-The curriculum focuses on text evidence within the context of a Rep production.
+Reading Residencies activate the English Language Arts curriculum through teaching key literacy skills using theater.
+The curriculum focuses on text evidence within the context of a Milwaukee Rep production.
 Students learn about theater, social-emotional skills, and how to analyze text with a theatrical lens.

-Our Reading Residency program is built around a production from Milwaukee Rep’s season.
-A Teaching Artist explores reading comprehension skills such as summarizing, predicting, text analysis, character development, plot structure, visualization, and making connections to historical and literary themes.
-The residency has consistently yielded positive increases in text evidence, social emotional skills, and theater participation.
+Each Reading Residency program is built around a production from Milwaukee Rep’s season.
+Students explore reading comprehension skills such as summarizing, predicting, text analysis, character development, plot structure, visualization, and making connections to historical and literary themes.
+The residency has consistently yielded positive increases in text evidence, social-emotional skills, and theater participation.

 Rep Education Program Standards

-Rep Education programs are designed to engage students in meaningful experiences that explore interdisciplinary topics and concepts connected to the art seen on Rep stages.
-All programs work to develop students’ skills in three primary areas:
+Rep Education programs are designed to engage students in meaningful experiences that explore interdisciplinary topics and concepts connected to the art seen on Milwaukee Rep stages.
+All programs work to develop student’s skills in three primary areas:

 - Reading Comprehension (e.g. text evidence, reading enjoyment)

 - Social-Emotional Learning (e.g. relationship skills, social awareness)

-+ Theater Participation (e.g. understanding of and involvement in theater)
+- Theater Participation (e.g. understanding of and involvement in the theater)

-Because these three areas are based largely in English Language Arts and theater, Rep Education program objectives and measures are aligned to both Common Core, National Arts standards, and Wisconsin Model Academic standards.
-This allows us to best offer students holistic experiences at Milwaukee Rep and in the classroom that support and enhance existing grade-level curriculum.
+Because these three areas are based largely on English Language Arts and theater, Rep Education program objectives and measures are aligned to both Common Core, National Arts standards, and Wisconsin Model Academic Standards.
+This allows us to offer students holistic experiences at Milwaukee Rep and in the classroom by supporting the existing grade-level curriculum.

-While specific standard-aligned objectives vary from program to program, Rep Education is happy to work with you to determine how our programming can best support your curriculum.
-Whether your students are attending a Student Matinee or participating in a residency experience, our arts-integration can be applied across grade levels and subjects, including (but not limited to):
+While specific standards-aligned objectives vary from program to program, Rep Education is happy to work with you to determine how our programming can best support your curriculum.
+Our arts integration can be applied across grade levels and subjects, including (but not limited to):